philip-shen/note_Networking/mDNS/README.md

 for all rrtypes, MUST respond to AAAA queries for "host.local." by sending a negative answer indicating that no AAAA records exist for that name.
 See Section 6.1, "Negative Responses".

 ## 6.1.
 Negative Responses
+In the early design of Multicast DNS it was assumed that explicit negative responses would never be needed.
+A host can assert the existence of the set of records that it claims to exist, and the union of all such sets on a link is the set of Multicast DNS records that exist on that link.
+Asserting the nonexistence of every record in the complement of that set -- i.e., all possible Multicast DNS records that could exist on this link but do not at this moment -- was felt to be impractical and unnecessary.

+However, operational experience showed that explicit negative responses can sometimes be valuable.
+One such example is when a querier is querying for a AAAA record, and the host name in question has no associated IPv6 addresses.

+Any time a responder receives a query for a name for which it has verified exclusive ownership, for a type for which that name has no records, the responder MUST (except as allowed in (a) below) respond asserting the nonexistence of that record using a DNS NSEC record [RFC4034].

+On receipt of a question for a particular name, rrtype, and rrclass, for which a responder does have one or more unique answers, the responder MAY also include an NSEC record in the Additional Record Section indicating the nonexistence of other rrtypes for that name and rrclass.

 ## 6.2.
 Responding to Address Queries
+When a Multicast DNS responder sends a Multicast DNS response  containing its own address records, it MUST include all addresses that are valid on the interface on which it is sending the message, and MUST NOT include addresses that are not valid on that interface (such as addresses that may be configured on the host's other interfaces).

+When a Multicast DNS responder places an IPv4 or IPv6 address record (rrtype "A" or "AAAA") into a response message, it SHOULD also place any records of the other address type with the same name into the additional section, if there is space in the message.

 ## 6.3.
 Responding to Multiquestion Queries
+Multicast DNS responders MUST correctly handle DNS query messages containing more than one question, by answering any or all of the questions to which they have answers.

 ## 6.4.
 Response Aggregation
 ## 6.5.
 Wildcard Queries (qtype "ANY" and qclass "ANY")
+When responding to queries using qtype "ANY" (255) and/or qclass "ANY" (255), a Multicast DNS responder MUST respond with *ALL* of its records that match the query.
+This is subtly different from how qtype "ANY" and qclass "ANY" work in Unicast DNS.

 ## 6.6.
 Cooperating Multicast DNS Responders
 ## 6.7.
 Legacy Unicast Responses